Hiimus/veggie-time/README.md

 - As a site member, I want to add recipes, so that I can share my own recipes to the site.
 - As a site member, I want to be able to edit my recipes, so that I can change it if I want to.
 - As a site member, I want to be able to delete my recipes, so that I can remove added recipes if I want to.
-### Admin
-All features mentioned for the first time users and site users also applies to the admin.
-- As an admin, I want to add recipes, so that I can share my own recipes to the site.
-- As an admin , I want to be able to delete recipes, so that I can remove recipes if I want to.
-- As an admin, I want to be able to edit recipes, so that I can change them if I want to.

 ## Design
 ### Colors
 There are mainly three colors used on this site, which is pistachio, raisin black and white.
 Standard Materialize colours (red, green) where used on most buttons.